Namatuzio/tiller/README.md

 # Tiller
-Tiller is a command line interface for transforming text files into HTML files.
+Tiller is a command line interface for transforming text and markdown files into HTML files.
 [Samples can be found here!](https://namatuzio.github.io/tiller/)

 ## Features